The Yukawa interaction in ordinary quantum mechanics: Path integral approach

 \subsection{Expectation value of $\phi$ and ordering ambiguities}

 Let us first consider the expectation value of $\phi$ in the path integral approach.
 From \eqref{qF} we expect that this will vanish in the bosonic vacuum and equal $-\lambda/m^2$ in the fermionic vacuum.
 Denoting the order in powers of $\lambda$ by a superscript, the first order correction $\langle\phi\rangle^{(1)}$ will involve a single interaction vertex $-\lambda S_I$ with both fermion fields contracted with each other.
-This correction is represented as the tadpole diagram in part A of Fig. \ref{Fig1}.\footnote{In momentum space this integral will also have an overall delta function which is not shown but will be important for the finite temperature case later.} Recall that fermion loops such as this also lead to an overall minus sign due to reordering the Grassmann number fields.
+This correction is represented as the tadpole diagram in part A of Fig. \ref{Fig1}.
+Recall that fermion loops such as this also lead to an overall minus sign due to reordering the Grassmann number fields.
 The correction leads to a logarithmically divergent integral

 The logarithmic divergence has a clear interpretation.
 It is a manifestation of the ordering ambiguity for the equal time product of fields $\bar{\psi}(\tau)\psi(\tau)$ in the interaction vertex.
 The operators $c^\dagger, c$ have non-zero anticommutator, so it is ambiguous whether correlation functions involving $\bar{\psi}\psi$ should mean $c^\dagger c, -cc^\dagger$ or some linear combination of the two when considered as quantum mechanical expectation values.
 If the ordering ambiguity is fixed by considering the product in the interaction vertex to be $\bar{\psi}(\tau+\epsilon)\psi(\tau)$, for some small positive $\epsilon$, then in momentum space this leads to an extra exponential factor at the interaction vertex \eqref{action momentum space}, $\phi(0)\bar{\psi}(-k)\psi(k)e^{+ik\epsilon}$.
 So the integral should be regularized to